 WHAT YOU NEED

-- Postcard templates that you can print at home or at your local printer
+- Alternatively, below are postcard templates that you can print at home or at your local printer.

 - Holiday postcard campaign instructions